Robot Assisted Laparoscopic Hysterectomy

 - Ask caregivers about directions for eating and drinking.

-- Bowel cleansing: You may be given medicine to drink or an enema.
-An enema puts liquid inside your rectum to help empty it of stool.
+- Bowel cleansing may be needed.
+You may be given medicine to drink or an enema.
+An enema is liquid put into your rectum to help empty your bowel.

 The day of your surgery: